-Here’s some top driving tips to share with your teenagers to ensure that they’re practicing safe driving techniques:
+Here are some top driving tips to share with your teenagers to ensure that they're practising safe driving techniques:

 1. BUCKLE UP